eloots/Pi-Akka-Cluster/exercise_013_clustered_sudoku_solver/README.md

     ```

 2. There's also an additional configuration file as well as some changes to the
 original file.
-Let's start with the original file.

-    Open up the file `src/main/resources/application.conf`
+Have a look at the file `src/main/resources/application.conf`

     Notice the additional configuration for both telemetry and
     the cluster client.

-3. Run `sbt assembly` to create the assembly file
+3. Run `sbt universal:packageBin` to create the packaged binaries.
-4. Copy the file to each node in the cluster.
-Use the script `copy` with exercise number 15. (`./copy 15`)
+4. Use the `copy` script to copy the binaries to each node in the cluster.
-5. Run the example on the cluster by using the `run` command with exercise number 15. (`./run 15`)
+5. Run the example on the cluster by using the `run` command with the appropriate exercise number.
-6. Observe sudoku solver in action!
+6. Observe sudoku solver in action.